0-jam/markovify_my_tweets/README.md

 - [ ] Load existing word2vec model
 - [ ] Separate RNN trainer and generator
 - [ ] Some cleanup tasks for RNN text generation
-- [ ] Add search options to Utanet scraper
+- [x] Add search options to Utanet scraper
-    - Example:
-        - Artist name
-        - Enable multiple search options
+    - Added option to set attribute to search
-        - Number of songs to extract
 - [x] Try word2vec
 - [x] Enable function to use word as a token for RNN-based generation
 - [x] Enable using various engine for word dividing